-Adam Smith’s big mistake
+Adam Smith’s Big Mistake

 “The greater part of his occasional wants are supplied in the same manner as those of other people, by treaty, by barter, and by purchase.
-With the money which one man gives him he purchases food.
-The old clothes which another bestows upon him he exchanges for other old clothes which suit him better, or for lodging, or for food, or for money, with which he can buy either food, clothes, or lodging, as he has occasion.”
+With the money which one man gives him, he purchases food.
+The old clothes which another bestows upon him he exchanges for other old clothes which suit him better, or for lodging, or for food, or for money, with which he can buy either food, clothes, or lodging, as he has occasion.” [ii]

 However, Dame Caroline Humphrey, Sigrid Rausing Professor of Collaborative Anthropology at Cambridge University, rebutted Smith in a 1985 paper: “No example of a barter economy, pure and simple, has ever been described, let alone the emergence from it of money.
-All available ethnography suggests that there has never been such a thing.”
+All available ethnography suggests that there has never been such a thing.’ [iii]

-David Graber, in his landmark book Debt: The First 5000 Years, makes a similar argument of the lack of anthropological evidence of money replacing barter: “The problem is that history shows that without money, such vast barter systems do not occur.
-Even when economies ‘revert to barter,’ as Europe was said to do in the Middle Ages, they don’t actually abandon the use of money.
+David Graber, in his landmark book, Debt: The First 5000 Years, makes a similar argument regarding the lack of anthropological evidence of money replacing barter: ‘The problem is that history shows that without money, such vast barter systems do not occur.
+Even when economies “revert to barter,” as Europe was said to do in the Middle Ages, they don’t actually abandon the use of money.
 They just abandon the use of cash.
-In the Middle Ages, for instance, everyone continued to assess the value of tools and livestock in the old Roman currency, even if the coins themselves had ceased to circulate.”
+In the Middle Ages, for instance, everyone continued to assess the value of tools and livestock in the old Roman currency, even if the coins themselves had ceased to circulate.’ [iv]

 Yet the myth of barter remains central to capitalism.

-Where, then, did money come from?
+Where, then, did money originate?

 The free market myth

-Problems today from those myths
+Problems arising today from those myths

 Deregulation of lending